-Total annual fund charges in the product disclosure statement (PDS) are a combination of the Manager's Basic Fee and Other Management and Administration Charges.
-The Other Management and Administration Charges comprise of Other Expenses and (in some cases) External Manager Performance Fees and are estimated as a percentage of the net asset value of the relevant fund as the charges are variable.
+Total annual fund charges in the PDS for the Mercer KiwiSaver scheme are a combination of the manager's basic fee and other management and administration charges.
+The other management and administration charges comprise of other expenses and (in some cases) external manager performance fees and are estimated as a percentage of the net asset value of the relevant fund as the charges are variable.

-Managers basic fee
+Manager's basic fee

 This fee is charged by Mercer for management services provided to the funds, such as for investment management.
+The fee is deducted from each fund and reflected in the unit price.